 Graduate course work, which is comparable in nature, content, and level to that offered by Loma Linda University Department of Psychology, may be accepted for transfer credit applicable toward the doctoral degree.
 The original course work must have been completed no longer than seven (7) years prior to the date of transfer request, at Loma Linda University, another USA institution accredited by a regional or national association, or a foreign institution recognized by its government.
-Psychology students may transfer in up to 19 graduate units that were not applied toward a graduate degree at a previous institution, and up to an additional 19 graduate units that were applied toward a graduate degree at a previous institution.
+Students wanting to transfer units from a previous graduate program should contact the Department Academic Affairs Committee for further information.

-In order to obtain LLU credit for these classes, the student must complete and submit a petition of Academic Variance for formal consideration by the Academic Affairs committee.
+In order to obtain LLU credit for these classes, the student must complete and submit a petition of Academic Variance for formal consideration by the Academic Affairs Committee.
 First, the student must email their request to the Chair of the Academic Affairs Committee, along with a copy of the course syllabus and a transcript reflecting the grade attained for the original course.
-Once the variance request is approved by the committee Chair, the student must file a Petition for Academic Variance form (available online at http://www.llu.edu/ssweb/registration.html).
-No previous coursework may be accepted for transfer credit for internal practicum, external practicum, pre-internship, internship, or doctoral research units (697).
+Once the variance request is approved by the committee Chair, the student must file a Petition for Academic Variance form, which is available online through the LLU Student Services website (see Registrar & Records for Forms).
+No previous coursework may be accepted for transfer credit for practicum, internship, or doctoral research units (697).
 Requests for transfer credit must be reviewed by the Academic Affairs Committee on a case-by-case basis.
-Additionally, students may only take clinical courses that involve direct client contact at other institutions or in workshops with prior approval of the program.
+Additionally, students will not be granted LLU credit for clinical courses that involve direct client contact taken at other institutions or in workshops while enrolled in the program.